 Virtual assistants allow users to interact with spoken language (Hey Alexa!
 Hey Google!) and help to relieve pressure on support staff by enabling interactive in-app support for users.
 AI virtual assistants are rising to new challenges and playing a vital role in automating customer service interactions.

-In the next few years, virtual assistants are set to become more customizable, contextual, and conversational.
+As a top CX trend in 2021 and beyond, virtual assistants are set to become more customizable, contextual, and conversational.

 Contrary to popular belief, virtual assistants aren’t being used to replace humans completely (Blade Runner, anyone?), but to streamline CX while freeing up human agents for important tasks.

 In 2020, many businesses closed up shop and transferred themselves completely online.
-Many are still adapting to new strategies of providing digital customer service, as well as enhancing their CX to cater to customer expectations in a virtual space.
+Many are still adapting to new strategies of providing digital customer service, as well as enhancing their CX initiatives to cater to customer expectations in a virtual space.

 Consumers demand consistent and highly personalized experiences as they interact with brands on various digital devices.
 For example, they might start interacting with a brand on Twitter and continue the conversation through e-mail.
 They’ll expect a seamless and integrated experience, no matter the platform.